spizzl/myblog/content/blog/heroctf-tomwhat.md

 draft = false
 [params]
   difficulty = "Medium"
-  shortdesc = "Exploiting Tomcat Misconfigurations"
+  description = "Exploiting Tomcat Misconfigurations"
 +++

 HeroCTF v7 was a Capture the Flag event that took place during the last weekend of November.
 I participated online and was able to solve a few of the interesting challenges.